Chapter 6 - Aidilfitri Blessings

 Chapter 6: Aidilfitri Blessings

-Aleem’s family home buzzed warmly on the eve of Hari Raya.
+Yusuf’s family home buzzed warmly on the eve of Hari Raya.
 The gentle aroma of freshly-cooked rendang, lemang, and pineapple tarts filled the air.
-Aleem stood beside Shei Er at the entrance, her fingers nervously brushing against his palm.
+Yusuf stood beside Xin Yi at the entrance, her fingers nervously brushing against his palm.
 He offered her a reassuring smile.

-“Don’t worry, Xue Er.
+“Don’t worry, Xin Yi.
 They’ll love you,” he whispered softly.

 Her eyes flickered uncertainly, landing briefly on her right arm.
 Beneath the thin shawl she’d carefully draped over her shoulders, tattoos adorned her skin—beautiful artworks she loved, but now, symbols of potential worry.

-They stepped into the living room, and Aleem’s mother, Saadiah, immediately looked up from arranging kuih neatly on a tray, her expression shifting between surprise and hesitant warmth.
+They stepped into the living room, and Yusuf’s mother, Kamilah, immediately looked up from arranging kuih neatly on a tray, her expression shifting between surprise and hesitant warmth.
 His father, Jamal, rose slowly from his seat, his welcoming smile tinged with curiosity.

-Aleem stepped forward, his voice calm but proud.
-“Mak, Ayah, this is Shei Er.”
+Yusuf stepped forward, his voice calm but proud.
+“Mak, Ayah, this is Xin Yi.”

-Shei Er smiled shyly, nodding respectfully.
-“Selamat petang, Uncle Jamal, Aunty Saadiah.”
+Xin Yi smiled shyly, nodding respectfully.
+“Selamat petang, Uncle Jamal, Aunty Kamilah.”

 His mother’s eyes softened slightly at her politeness, though subtle concern lingered, eyes lingering momentarily upon the shawl covering her arm.

-“Welcome,” Saadiah said, gentle yet reserved.
+“Welcome,” Kamilah said, gentle yet reserved.
 “Please, come in.
 Dinner’s nearly ready.”

-Just then, Aleem’s sister, Amaliah, swept into the room cheerfully, her husband Jun Yu closely behind her.
-Amaliah’s eyes sparkled knowingly upon seeing Shei Er, quickly stepping forward to embrace her warmly.
+Just then, Yusuf’s sister, Amira, swept into the room cheerfully, her husband Jun Yu closely behind her.
+Amira’s eyes sparkled knowingly upon seeing Xin Yi, quickly stepping forward to embrace her warmly.

 “Welcome, welcome!”
-Amaliah said brightly.
+Amira said brightly.
 “Finally, we get to properly meet!
-Aleem always mentions you.”
+Yusuf always mentions you.”

-Aleem shot his sister a grateful glance.
-Amaliah had been his confidante, reassuring him when doubt crept in, sharing her own experiences of marrying Jun Yu, a Chinese convert who now seamlessly belonged to their family.
+Yusuf shot his sister a grateful glance.
+Amira had been his confidante, reassuring him when doubt crept in, sharing her own experiences of marrying Jun Yu, a Chinese convert who now seamlessly belonged to their family.

 Jun Yu offered a gentle smile and handshake, whispering quietly in Mandarin, “Don’t worry, we’ve all been through this.”

 Dinner began pleasantly enough, yet a quiet, inevitable tension hovered delicately between polite conversations.
-Jamal engaged Aleem in talk about work, while Amaliah and Jun Yu filled the silence with cheerful banter.
-But Saadiah’s eyes rarely left the shawl on Shei Er’s arm, her gaze quietly anxious.
+Jamal engaged Yusuf in talk about work, while Amira and Jun Yu filled the silence with cheerful banter.
+But Kamilah’s eyes rarely left the shawl on Xin Yi’s arm, her gaze quietly anxious.

-Finally, midway through the meal, Saadiah spoke softly, voice calm yet cautious.
-“Shei Er, dear, I notice your shawl—is it just a fashion choice, or are you… covering something?”
+Finally, midway through the meal, Kamilah spoke softly, voice calm yet cautious.
+“Xin Yi, dear, I notice your shawl—is it just a fashion choice, or are you… covering something?”

-Aleem’s heart jumped, but before he could speak, Shei Er answered gently yet courageously, removing the shawl slowly, revealing the elegant patterns inked clearly on her skin.
+Yusuf’s heart jumped, but before he could speak, Xin Yi answered gently yet courageously, removing the shawl slowly, revealing the elegant patterns inked clearly on her skin.

 “Aunty, I have tattoos.
 They are part of who I am, reflections of my journey,” she admitted quietly, respectfully.
 “I realise they might concern you.”

 Jun Yu nodded softly, offering quiet support.
 “I understand your concerns, Mak.
-But Amaliah guided me gently.
+But Amira guided me gently.
 Islam became my spiritual home, but I’m also proud of my Chinese roots.
-The same can be true for Shei Er.”
+The same can be true for Xin Yi.”

-Aleem spoke up gently yet firmly, squeezing Shei Er’s hand reassuringly beneath the table.
+Yusuf spoke up gently yet firmly, squeezing Xin Yi’s hand reassuringly beneath the table.
 “Mak, Ayah, I respect your concerns deeply.
-But I love Xue Er precisely because she’s sincere, respectful, and brave.
+But I love Xin Yi precisely because she’s sincere, respectful, and brave.
 She’s embraced my world openly and wholeheartedly.
 She is genuinely learning and growing.
 Her tattoos don’t change the goodness I’ve always seen in her.”

-Jamal sighed thoughtfully, carefully studying both Aleem and Shei Er, quietly reflecting on his own daughter’s marriage.
-“Your sister faced similar challenges, Aleem.
+Jamal sighed thoughtfully, carefully studying both Yusuf and Xin Yi, quietly reflecting on his own daughter’s marriage.
+“Your sister faced similar challenges, Yusuf.
 Perhaps we should trust your judgment.”

-Saadiah remained quiet for a long moment before finally sighing softly, offering a gentle smile to Shei Er.
+Kamilah remained quiet for a long moment before finally sighing softly, offering a gentle smile to Xin Yi.
 “My dear, forgive my caution.
-I only want Aleem’s happiness.
+I only want Yusuf’s happiness.
 I worry, yes—but only because he is precious to me.”

-Shei Er’s eyes glistened softly, her voice trembling gently.
+Xin Yi’s eyes glistened softly, her voice trembling gently.
 “I understand, Aunty.
-Aleem is precious to me too.
+Yusuf is precious to me too.
 I promise you—I’ll keep learning, keep respecting, and I’ll do my best to honour your family’s faith and traditions.”

 The tension eased quietly into warmth.
 Conversation flowed again, quieter but more comfortable.
-After dinner, as the family began their final Hari Raya preparations, Aleem found Shei Er quietly sitting outside on the porch, gazing thoughtfully at the moonlit sky.
+After dinner, as the family began their final Hari Raya preparations, Yusuf found Xin Yi quietly sitting outside on the porch, gazing thoughtfully at the moonlit sky.

 “Are you okay?” he asked gently, sitting beside her.

 She smiled softly, eyes bright yet reflective.
-“Your family is wonderful, Aleem.
+“Your family is wonderful, Yusuf.
 It wasn’t easy—but it felt important.”

-“They love you,” Aleem whispered gently.
+“They love you,” Yusuf whispered gently.
 “I knew they would.”

 She chuckled softly, nudging his shoulder playfully.
 “You were nervous too, admit it.”